leangjia/blender_docs/manual/modeling/meshes/tools/tool_settings.rst

 .. _bpy.types.ToolSettings.use_edge_path_live_unwrap:

 Live Unwrap
-   Automatically recalculates UV wrappings every time an edge has its seam property changed.
+   Automatically recalculates the UV unwrapping every time an edge has its seam property changed.
    Note, this is different than the :ref:`Live Unwrap <bpy.types.SpaceUVEditor.use_live_unwrap>` option in the UV Editor.